alexander-kastil/angular-basics/labs/L3-routing/readme.md

 # Food App - Routing

-In this lab we will add simple routing to the food app.
+In this lab we will add simple routing to the food app und load data from a REST API.

 ## Steps Outlined